AltspaceVR/secret-caesar/README.md

 	- [ ] Consequence sound effects
 	- [ ] Music?

-## Credits
+## Credits and License

-[Secret Hitler](http://secrethitler.com/) was created by Mike Boxleiter, Tommy Maranges, Max Temkin, and Mac Schubert.
+The game [Secret Hitler](http://secrethitler.com/) was created by Mike Boxleiter, Tommy Maranges, Max Temkin, and Mac Schubert.
+Mackenzie Schubert did the illustrations.
+It was adapted for VR by Steven Vergenz.
+The original board game and this derivative work are licensed under a Creative Commons BY-NC-SA 4.0 license.

-Art by Mackenzie Schubert.
+The recording of Wagner's *Ride of the Valkyries* used in this game was recorded by the University of Chicago Orchestra, and is under a Creative Commons BY-NC-ND 3.0 license.

-Adapted for VR by Steven Vergenz.
+The recording of Beethoven's *Symphony No. 5 in Cm - Andante con moto* used in this game was recorded by the Fulda Symphonic Orchestra, and is under a Creative Commons BY-SA 3.0 license.